 Flowers - Calyces mostly 5-lobed, the lobes 4-6 mm long, lanceolate, not gland-dotted or punctate, usually with 3-5 evident veins.
 Corollas mostly 5-lobed, the lobes 7-10 mm long, obovate to rhombic-elliptic, angled or slightly tapered to a sharp, sometimes extended point at the tip, the margins otherwise entire or slightly uneven, yellow, densely glandular and with reddish markings on the upper surface toward the base, lacking purple spots or lines.
 Stamens 5, shorter than the corollas, the filaments 2-3 mm long, not fused into a basal tube, glandular-hairy.
 Staminodes alternating with the stamens, slender or somewhat broadened toward the base.
 Styles 4-5 mm long.
 Ovary superior, subglobose, green, glabrous, 5-valved, 1.2 mm in diameter.
 Placentation free-central.

 Fruits - Capsules 3.5-5.0 mm long, 5-valved, broadly ovoid to globose.
 Seeds 1.1-1.4 mm long, irregularly elliptic, oblong, or rhombic in outline, triangular in cross section with 1 side somewhat concave, dark brown to reddish brown, shiny.

 Flowering - June - August.

-Other info. - This species can be found in the central portions of Missouri.
-The plant is easy to ID in the field because of its thin, opposite leaves, its falsely-whorled flowers, and the wet habitat it prefers.
-L. quadriflora also prefers calcareous soils.
+Other info. - This species can be found in the south-central counties of Missouri.
+The Missouri populations are somewhat disjunct from the plant's main distribution, which is in the upper Midwest and parts of Canada.
+The plant is easily identified by its very narrow, opposite leaves, its falsely-whorled flowers, and the wet habitat it prefers.
+This is primarily a fen species, and it also prefers calcareous soils.
 The flowers can sometimes be white in color.